kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the instance is currently playing.
+Is `true` if the instance is currently playing.

 ### audioInstance.play([play])